 Wave 2: Additional Interventions: Additional support may be sought from outside agencies that have specialised knowledge e.g. the Educational Psychologist and Learning Support Service.

 - Learning difficulties – support may involve using additional interventions such as Rainbow words, Lexia, Conquering Literacy, Auditory and Visual memory sequencing

 - Physical difficulties- support may involve following specific programmes such as Fit to Learn or it’s in the bag.

-- Emotional difficulties will be supported through work with the Learning Mentor who uses Emotional Literacy and Thrive techniques.
+- Emotional difficulties will be supported through work with the Pastoral team who use Emotional Literacy techniques.

-- Well-being – opportunities are available within the Academy to support pupils through Rook’s Nest Flyers (before and after school), time with the Learning Mentor and Year 6 Breakfast Club during SAT’s week.
+- Well-being – opportunities are available within the Academy to support pupils through Rook’s Nest Flyers (before and after school), time with the Pastoral team and Year 6 Breakfast Club during SAT’s week.

 Wave 3: Additional Highly Personalised Interventions: In addition to the opportunities included above:

 - A pupil identified as having specific learning difficulties such as ‘dyslexia’ and ‘dyscalculia’ may benefit from additional support.
 The Associate SENCO has undergone training enabling her to assess differences in learning and particular difficulties around Dyslexia.

 - A pupil with communication difficulties may receive support and advice provided by the Communication, Interaction and Access Team or Speech and Language Team, Occupational Therapists, Learning Support Service and Educational Psychologist, as necessary.
 Some teachers, teaching assistants and lunchtime staff are trained in Makaton.